wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

    typed environments such as scripted language interpreters.
 Just tell the hardware where to find the type tags, and it can be loaded/stored with the actual value.

+3. It suffices to optimize the most commonly used operations such as arithmetics on primitive types which would still need type checks in interpreted languages, but can be accelerated with a fast path using the lookup table.
+   More complicated type combinations (composite types / type casts) are still implemented in software, and it can be incorporated into the paradigm to just let the hardware know the entry point to the handler function.

 **Comments:**